mdykman/jtl/README.md

 initialize with gradle..   details, details

+`./gradlew distZip`

+generates ./build/distributions/jtl.zip

+unzip in the directory of your choice.
+You may then either
+* add JTLHOME/bin to your PATH
+* access the jtl script directly via JTLLHOME/bin/jtl

-## jpath
+## usage
-Jpath is a notation for navigating and manipulating json data, analogous to XPath and it's relationship with XML.
-Unlike XPath expressions, jpath is not string-embedded allowing path components to be freely intermixed with literal data expressions.
+### EXAMPLES
+`$ jtl -c config.json -x variables.jtl -d inputdata`
+`$ jtl --help`

 ## data types
 All data is JSON which is to say objects, arrays and scalars.
 Any reference to a value in this document could be refering to any of these unless specified otherwise.

 ### objects
-Objects are conainers mapping string keys to JSON values.
+Objects are containers mapping string keys to JSON values.
 Values may be of any JSON type

 ### array
 Arrays are conainers which hold a continuous sequence of JSON values.
-Values may be of any type
+Values may be of any JSON type

 ### scalars
 Scalars can be of severals types